zelo2000/EpamLessonWork/README.md

 The contents of the given directory are displayed in the form of a list of files, sub directories containing the contents of these directories.
 ### Task2
 An application is created that allows you to find the .txt file with a part of its name.

+## Lesson11
+Tasks on the topic of Serialization
+### Task1
+XML serialize and deserialize a collection of instances **_Car_** class.
+### Task2
+JSON serialize and deserialize a collection of instances **_Car_** class.
+### Task3
+Binary serialize and deserialize a collection of instances **_Car_** class.

+## Lesson12
+Tasks on the topic of Culture
+### Task1
+Given names of two students.
+These two lines are compared using the regional settings.
+It is determined which of these two lines is longer.
+It is also determined whether it is true that the first and last characters of each of these lines are the same.
+### Task2
+Displays the current date in the properties format for a given culture (culture identifier is read from the console).